 PS C:>\cd cert: PS Cert:\>cd .\\LocalMachine PS Cert:\LocalMachine> new-item EKROOT PS Cert:\ LocalMachine> new-item EKCA PS Cert:\EKCA\copy FabrikamCa.cer .\EKCA PS Cert:\EKROOT\copy FabrikamRoot.cer .\EKROOT

-If you chose Endorsement Key for the template settings, the next configuration steps are to create and configure a folder on the issuing CA where each file is 0 KB with the SHA-2 hash of the EK as the filename.
-This folder serves as an "allow list" of devices that are permitted to obtain TPM key attested certificates.
+If you chose Endorsement Key in the template settings, the next configuration steps are to create and configure a folder on the issuing CA, containing 0-byte files, each named for the SHA-2 hash of an allowed EK.
+This folder serves as an "allow list" of devices that are permitted to obtain TPM key-attested certificates.
 Because you must manually add the EKPUB for each and every device that requires an attested certificate, it provides the enterprise with a guarantee of the devices that are authorized to obtain TPM key attested certificates.
 Configuring a CA for this mode requires two steps:

 Operation Command syntax Add folder locations certutil.exe -setreg CA\EndorsementKeyListDirectories +" " Remove folder locations certutil.exe -setreg CA\EndorsementKeyListDirectories -" "

-The EndoresementKeyListDirectories in certutil command is a registry setting as described in the following table.
+The EndorsementKeyListDirectories in certutil command is a registry setting as described in the following table.

 Value name Type Data EndorsementKeyListDirectories REG_MULTI_SZ

-EndorsementKeyListDirectories will contain a list of UNC or local file paths, each pointing to a Windows folder that the CA has Read access to.
-Each folder may contain zero or more allow list entries, where each entry is a file with a name that is the SHA-2 hash of a trusted EKpub (with no file extension).
-Creating or editing this registry key configuration will require a restart of the CA, just like existing CA registry configuration settings.
+EndorsementKeyListDirectories will contain a list of UNC or local file system paths, each pointing to a folder that the CA has Read access to.
+Each folder may contain zero or more allow list entries, where each entry is a file with a name that is the SHA-2 hash of a trusted EKpub, with no file extension.
+Creating or editing this registry key configuration requires a restart of the CA, just like existing CA registry configuration settings.
 However, edits to the configuration setting will take effect immediately and will not require the CA to be restarted.